KyberNetwork/developer-portal/docs/integrations-restapiusecase.md

 ---
 REST APIs have been designed to help users without much smart contract experience interact with our protocol implementation.
 Applications written in a variety of programming languages can now integrate in a much simpler way than before.

-The diagram below shows how developers can integrate their applications with only [basic understanding of web3](references-web3.md).
+The diagram below shows how developers can integrate their applications just some programming experience and [basic knowledge of web3](references-web3.md).

 ![REST APIs](/uploads/restapis.png "REST APIs")